-We will begin by developing an understanding of the motions of Jupiter's moons as observed from the Earth.
+Our investigation begins by developing an understanding of the motions of Jupiter's moons as observed from the Earth.

-- Below is a typical snapshot of Jupiter and its moons.
-Use the picture to answer Questions 1 and 2 in your answer packet. - Compare your answer with your partner group and come to a consensus on the answer.
-Share your answers with the class.
+• Below is a typical snapshot of Jupiter and its moons.
+Use the picture to answer Questions 1 and 2 in your answer packet.